I'm available and I've been training the last two weeks now .

-Ben Doherty aims to break Gypsies curse as he continues comeback at Dalymount
+Ben Doherty hopes to continue comeback against Bohemians at Dalymount after frustrating injury spell

-The full back, personally, hasn't enjoyed the best of fortune during recent games against Bohs as he twice sustained injuries which kept him sidelined for some time.

-A hamstring injury sustained against the Dubliners at Brandywell last October ended his season prematurely and coincided with Derry's nose-dive in form which cost them the league and cup.
+Playing Bohemians is a painful reminder of the hamstring injury which ended his season last October in the 1-1 draw on Foyleside –an injury which coincided with Derry's nose-dive in form which cost them the league and cup.

-Fast forward to February of this year and he broke a bone on the top of his foot while turning on the Brandywell surface against the same opposition.
+Fast forward to April of this year and he broke a bone on the top of his foot while turning on the Brandywell surface against Cork City.

 While he would be forgiven for having reservations about playing against Bohs again, the common denominator with both injuries was the pitch and so he's hoping Friday's meeting has a positive outcome for both himself and the team!